geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

 Where:

-- `Sentinel` & `layer1` are layer names,
+- `Sentinel`, `layer1`, `layer2` are layer names,
-- `service` is the service name providing layer data.
+- `service`, `default_map_backgrounds` are the service names providing layer data.
 Service name is optional.
 If no service is provided, the default service will be used.

-According to the implementation of `default_map_backgrounds` service, it is enough to pass desired layer name even partially, e.g. `background=Sen`, it will use the closest layer name match in this case.
+According to the implementation of `default_map_backgrounds` service, it is enough to pass desired layer name even partially, e.g. `background=Sen;default_map_backgrounds`, it will use the closest layer name match in this case.

 ### Actions